The information in this article applies to:

 I would like to create stairs with glass or cable panels, but can't find a way to do this in the Staircase Specification dialog.
 How can I accomplish this task?

-- Using the Select Objects tool, select your stair, and click on the Open Object edit tool to display the Staircase Specification dialog.
+- Using the Select Objects tool, select your staircase, and click on the Open Object edit tool to display the Staircase Specification dialog.

 - On the Newels/Balusters panel, next to Railing On, remove the checkmark in the boxes for both Left and Right.